-Based on which, dividend distributions made by an Egyptian resident company to resident/non-resident individuals or companies, are subject to WHT at the rate of 10% in Egypt, provided they are unlisted on the Egyptian stock exchange.
+Dividend distributions made by an Egyptian resident company to resident/non-resident individuals or companies, are subject to WHT at the rate of 10% in Egypt, provided they are unlisted on the Egyptian stock exchange.

-Additionally, dividend distributions made by Egyptian listed companies to tax residents or non-residents should be subject to WHT at a flat rate of 5%,
+Additionally, dividend distributions made by Egyptian listed companies to tax residents or non-residents should be subject to WHT at a flat rate of 5%.

-Having said that, it is notable that the WHT applied in Egypt on dividend distributions made by Egyptian resident companies to non-residents of Egypt, could be further reduced or even eliminated as per the provisions of the relevant DTT concluded between Egypt and the country where the recipient of such dividends is resident (if any).
+Having said that, it is notable that the WHT applied in Egypt on dividend distributions made by Egyptian resident companies to non-resident ones, could be further reduced or even eliminated as per the provisions of the relevant DTT concluded between Egypt and the country where the recipient of such dividends is resident (if any).

-Dividends income received by Egyptian resident companies from other resident ones, should be subject to the participation exemption rule; whereby, 90% of the dividends income received would be exempt from CIT (i.e. only 10% of the dividends income would be taxable); which in turn means that such dividend income would be subject to effective CIT rate of 2.25% upon applying the participation exemption rule.
+Dividends income received by Egyptian resident companies from resident or nonresident ones, should be subject to the participation exemption rule; whereby, 90% of the dividends income received would be exempt from CIT (i.e. only 10% of the dividends income would be taxable); which in turn means that such dividend income would be subject to effective CIT rate of 2.25% upon applying the participation exemption rule (upon meeting the participation exemption conditions).